jantman/puppet-archlinux-workstation/README.markdown

 * use of the [puppetlabs/firewall](http://forge.puppetlabs.com/puppetlabs/firewall) module to manage iptables (note that it's expected you setup the module elsewhere, as I do in [workstation_bootstrap](https://github.com/jantman/workstation-bootstrap) - this module just adds rules for its services using the Firewall type).
-* enable dkms support by installing the package and enabling the service
+* enable dkms support by installing the dkms package
-* creates and uses a swapfile at a configurable path and of configurable size (by defaylt, 4G at ``/swapfile``), via an instance of ``archlinux_workstation::swapfile``.
 * sets up [CUPS](https://wiki.archlinux.org/index.php/Cups) printing
 * sets up the [Chrony](https://wiki.archlinux.org/index.php/Chrony) alternative NTP daemon
 * installs [Xorg](https://wiki.archlinux.org/index.php/Xorg) Xserver as well as related required and recommended/optional packages